kibrq/monomial-ideals/README.md

 ## PPO Training for Johnson Subgraph Environment

-This implementation of PPO is based on the CleanRL repository: [https://github.com/vwxyzjn/cleanrl](https://github.com/vwxyzjn/cleanrl).
+This implementation of PPO is based on the [CleanRL repository](https://github.com/vwxyzjn/cleanrl).

 This repository contains `ppo.py`, which implements Proximal Policy Optimization (PPO) for training an agent in the Johnson subgraph environment.
 You can run the script with various arguments to customize the training process.